theTonyHo/armacode/README.rst

 #.
 Run ``make-htmlhelp.bat`` to generate HTMLHELP file
 #.
 Run ``make-docset-from-html.bat`` to generate docset for Zeal/Dash
 #.
 Run ``make-docset-tgz.bat`` to create tgz file (package for Zeal/Docset)
 #.
 Run ``git-publish.sh`` to automatically publish the generated content.
+This script automatically synchronize the version of armacode module.

-Version Tagging
+Version Tagging - Superseded
 ---------------
+The instruction below is superseded.
+Refer to instructions within armacode repository regarding version tagging and incrementation.

 This will guide you to increment a new version for armacode repository.